The blank page is a nightmare.

 You’ve got to know what you’re talking about in order to get it down well.
 The only way to do that is to read, listen, dig, watch, and think.

-The old-school guys subscribed to and read every newspaper and magazine around.
-They had bulging libraries.
+Old-school copywriters subscribed to and read every newspaper and magazine around.
+They had bulging physical libraries.

 You have the internet.